Rosuav/StilleBot/MustardScript.md

 Currently strings don't break at end of line.
 Should they?
 Errors become hard to read when an unmatched quote suddenly consumes the whole rest of the file.

+NOTE: There is a distinct semantic difference between these two statements:

+    $var$ += -1
+    $var$ -= 1

+The latter is a "spend" operation, best used in a condition, and will never take the variable below zero.
+The former is simple arithmetic, and uses both positive and negative values freely.